John's Phone

 John's Phone is a minimalist mobile phone that claims to be the world's most basic cellphone, allowing the user only to make and receive calls, with none of the features of modern smartphones such as a camera, internet access and text messaging.
-Phone numbers and addresses are written on a small physical paper booklet stored on the back.
-It was designed and developed by Hein Mevissen and Diederiekje Bok of Dutch advertising and design agency John Doe Amsterdam.
-It is marketed as being ideal for children, the elderly, and technophobes.
+Phone numbers and addresses are written on a small physical paper booklet stored on the back of the phone.
+It was designed, and developed by Hein Mevissen and Diederiekje Bok of Dutch advertising and design agency John Doe Amsterdam.
+It is marketed as being ideal for young children, the elderly, and technophobes.

 Features

 When the 1,200 mAh battery is full, the display will show the word "JOHNS" along the right.
 The lower the battery, the fewer letters are displayed.
 The battery lasts about 3 weeks in standby mode or 6 hours of calling time.
 The device supports ringing and vibration.
 Although it has no speakerphone, it does come with an earphone/microphone headset that can be plugged into its micro-USB port.
 It has a speed dial component, and is able to show caller ID on its screen.
 The device is not locked, making it compatible with any SIM using the GSM system.
 The keypad consists of only the numbers 0 to 9, an asterisk, a hash, and the call and end buttons.
 It includes a 32-page paper address book kept on the back of the handset and a pen that resembles a stylus.
 The booklet contains tongue-in-cheek "text messaging" and "games" (tic-tac-toe) sections.
 The designers say that these features allow the phone to be used even when it is turned off.